FDio/csit/docs/report/introduction/physical_testbeds.rst

   both servers connected into a ring topology.
 Used for executing tests that require frame encapsulations supported by TG.

-- **3-Node Topology**: Consists of two servers acting as a Systems Under Test (SUTs) and one server acting as a Traffic Generator (TG), with all servers connected into a ring topology.
-Used for executing tests that require frame encapsulations not supported by TG e.g. certain overlay tunnel encapsulations and IPsec.
-Number of native Ethernet, IPv4 and IPv6 encapsulation tests are also executed on these testbeds, for comparison with 2-Node Topology.
+- **3-Node Topology**: Consists of two servers acting as Systems Under Test (SUTs) and one server acting as a Traffic Generator (TG), with all servers connected into a ring topology.
+Used for executing tests that require frame encapsulations not supported by TG, e.g. certain overlay tunnel encapsulations and IPsec.
+Several native Ethernet, IPv4 and IPv6 encapsulation tests are also executed on these testbeds, for comparison with the 2-Node Topology.

 Current FD.io production testbeds are built with SUT servers based on the following processor architectures: